Code-Institute-Submissions/milestone-project-1-done-london/README.md

 ### Media

-* All the photos and videos for the site were supplied directly by DONE LONDON.
+* All the photos and videos for the site were supplied directly by DONE LONDON and taken by [Ryan O'Toole Collett](https://www.ryanotoolecollett.com/).

 ### Acknowledgements

-* DONE LONDON for allowing the developer to use their work for the purpose of this project and thier support in providing the media used throughout the site.
+* DONE LONDON/Ryan O'Toole Collett for allowing the developer to use their work for the purpose of this project and thier support in providing the media used throughout the site.
 * Inspiration for this site came from the work of DONE LONDON and the layout and deign of similar clothing sites including [ASOS](https://www.asos.com/) and [End](https://www.endclothing.com/).
 * Thanks to my Code Institute Mentor, Akshat Garg, for continuous feedback and support.